cscart/docs/en/user_guide/website/pages/create_service_pages.rst

 Step 1.
 Create the Page
 =======================

 Let's imagine you want to publish new content, but there is no suitable page for it in your store.
-CS-Cart and Multi-Vendor let you create new pages:
+Store Builder and Multi-Vendor let you create new pages:

 #.
 Go to **Website → Pages**.

 #.
-Click the **+** button at the top right corner and select **Add Page**.
+Click the **+ Add page** button at the top right corner and select the *Add page* in the drop-down list.

 #.
 Fill in the required fields. :doc:`There are many fields, </user_guide/website/pages/page_properties>` but the main ones are “Name” and “Description”.